- Type of publication: Instruction Guide

 2.6.3 Asset Mix

 The actuarial report should include information on the actual asset mix of the plan by major asset category at the valuation date.
 Pooled funds, if any, should also be allocated by major asset category.
-The target asset mix and ranges stipulated by the Statement of Investment Policies and Procedures (SIP&P) of the plan should also be disclosed.

 2.6.4 Reconciliation of Assets